gmofishsauce/wut4/yapl-1/README.md

 ### Syntactic structure

 A program consists of a sequence of declarations.
-There are two types of
-declarations: variables and functions.
+There are two types of declarations: variables and functions.

-Variable declarations consist of the keyword V, a variable name, and an optional constant assignment.
+Variable declarations consist of the keyword V, a variable name, an optional constant assignment, and a semicolon.

 A constant assignment consists of = followed by a numeric constant as defined lexically.